rossmawd/react-template/README.md

 Jest is set up to work with TypeScript via the [ts-jest](https://kulshekhar.github.io/ts-jest/) pre-processor (which allows features such as type checking in your tests).
 You can see this package has configuration in the `jest.config.js` file (which sets the 'preset' property to `ts-jest`).

+## Testing with Redux: test-utils.tsx

+If you look at [test-utils.tsx](./src/utils/test-utils.tsx), you'll see it exports a version of `@testing-library/react`'s 'render' function, but wrapped in a Provider that gives access to a Redux store.
+You'll need to use this instead of the normal 'render' for testing any components that interact with the Redux store.

 # e2e Testing - Cypress

 For end-to-end testing I've installed Cypress.
 Please see a simple example test in ['app.cy.ts'](./cypress//e2e/app.cy.ts).